aenarete/aenarete.github.io/index.md

  A real solution needs to include:
 - a debt cancellation, which is justified because the rich countries caused the climate change which is causing at least half of the problems in Kenya
+- cooperation in fighting climate change between Kenya and NL, but also on topics like clean energy, clean cooking, women's rights, sustainable financing, fighting plastic pollution etc.
 - more effective fight against corruption